lavanyagarg112/react-web-forum/README.md

 (In order: )

-Add tags and display name (username if display name not set) to post
+Add tags and display them

-Save Post and show on screen

 Add comments